Almost Impossible - I was cast in Almost Impossible on the spot at the audition... but "Almost Impossible" turned out to be a description of

 Director Kevin X. Barth defiantly had a vision and a plan, and I think it really showed on screen.
 It was a lot of fun to film, and I liked both of my co-stars.
 I really enjoyed playing the ultra-dark

 character Ulcer Macabre.
-It's just too bad the technology we used to record it wasn't all that great.
+It's just too bad the technology he used to record it wasn't all that great.

 on Reverse Psychology.
 The director, seemed a little lost at times, but I think the finished product is